INKEY$ and his 8 legs

 GOTO 10

-kids to play with the other keys.
-If you pressed the P key it typed PRINT
+to play with the other keys.
+If you pressed P it typed PRINT

-if you put some letters between the quotes after it then it’d whatever you wrote
+some letters between the quotes after it then it’d whatever you wrote to the

 If you wanted some real fun, you could put a number before the keyword and it’d